xinkjs/xink/packages/xink/README.md

 ## Locals

 `event.locals` is available for you to define custom information per request.
-These are typically defined in middleware and used in route handlers.
+These are typically defined in middleware and then used in route handlers.

 ```ts
 /* src/middleware/middleware.ts */